Why US inmates launched a nationwide strike

 At William C. Holman Correctional Facility in Atmore, Alabama, an inmate serving time for murder killed himself on October 9 while in solitary confinement, officials said.
 Charlie Anderson, an inmate at Kinross, Bates' prison, died on October 10 after medical personnel failed to provide immediate care, advocates with Michigan Prison Abolition said in an email to media outlets.
 Gautz said staff administered aid but could not save his life.

 Holman inmate Kinetik Justice-Amun, whose given name is Robert Earl Council, began a hunger strike last Friday to protest what he considers mistreatment from prison officials, IWOC said.
-Having played a key role in organizing the movement, advocates say prison officials transferred him to a facility known for harsher conditions as a form of retaliation.
+Having played a key role in organizing the movement, advocates say prison officials transferred him to a facility known for harsher conditions bas a form of retaliation.
 An Alabama corrections spokesman declined to provide a reason for the transfer.

 At Holman, where inmates were among the first to strike, nearly a dozen prison guards held a solidarity strike over safety conditions after a guard was fatally stabbed inside the overcrowded facility.
 The US Department of Justice announced on October 6 that it will soon investigate the state's prison system.